linux-integrity/ima-doc/ima-concepts.rst

 attestation quote is a signature over the PCR, indirectly providing integrity over the measurement log.

-The measurement system requires both a TPM and a independent verifier.
+The measurement system requires both a TPM and an independent verifier.

 Measurement is similar to the pre-OS trusted boot concept.

-IMA keeps a table of the hash values. if the hash is seen again, the contents are not processed again. :ref:`config-ima-disable-htable` offers other options.
+IMA keeps a table of the hash values.
+If the hash is seen again, the contents are not measured again. :ref:`config-ima-disable-htable` offers other options.

 **IMA** :ref:`appraisal` can check the file's digital signature or